 The World Health Organization has declared a pandemic following the outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus (the "Pandemic") which is currently affecting many parts of the world, including the United States and Texas.
 On January 31, 2020, the Secretary of the United States Health and Human Services Department declared a public health emergency for the United States in connection with COVID-19.
-On March 13, 2020, the President of the United States declared the Pandemic a national emergency and the Texas Governor (the "Governor") declared COVID-19 a imminent threat of disaster for all counties in Texas (collectively, the "disaster declarations").
+On March 13, 2020, the President of the United States declared the Pandemic a national emergency and the Texas Governor (the "Governor") declared COVID-19 an imminent threat of disaster for all counties in Texas (collectively, the "disaster declarations").

-Pursuant to Chapter 418 of the Texas Government Code, the Governor has broad authority to respond to disasters, including suspending any regulatory statute prescribing the procedures for conducting state business or any order or rule of a state agency that would in any way prevent, hinder, or delay necessary action in coping with the disaster and issuing executive orders that have the force and effect of law.
-The Governor has issued a number of executive orders relating to COVID-19 preparedness and mitigation, which among other things, impose limitations on social gatherings and related activities.
+Pursuant to Chapter 418 of the Texas Government Code, the Governor has broad authority to respond to disasters, including suspending any regulatory statute prescribing the procedures for conducting state business or any order or rule of a state agency that would in any way prevent, hinder, or delay necessary action in coping with this disaster and issuing executive orders that have the force and effect of law.
+The Governor has issued a number of executive orders relating to COVID-19 preparedness and mitigation.
+These include, for example, the issuance of Executive Orders GA-28 and GA-29 on June 26, 2020 and July 2, 2020, respectively, which, among other things, required Texans to (i) close bars; (ii) reduce maximum restaurant occupancy from 75 percent to 50 percent; (iii) limit outdoor gatherings to 100 people, subject to certain exceptions; and (iv) wear face coverings over the nose and mouth in public or place open to the public when it is not feasible to maintain six feet of social distance, subject to certain conditions.
+Executive Orders GA-28 and GA-29 will remain in effect and in full force unless modified, amended, rescinded, or superseded by the Governor.
 Furthermore, the Governor has suspended various statutes of the Texas Open Meetings Act that require government officials and members of the public to be physically present at a specified meeting location.
-This temporary suspension will allow for telephonic or videoconference meetings of a governmental bodies that are accessible to the public in an effort to reduce in-person meetings that assemble larger groups of people.
-Williamson County's "stay home" order, which expired on April 30, 2020, did not prohibit homebuilding activity or the construction of utility facilities within the District.
+This temporary suspension will allow for telephonic and videoconference meetings of governmental bodies that are accessible to the public in an effort to reduce in-person meetings that assemble larger groups of people.
+Williamson County's "stay home" order, which expired April 30, 2020, did not prohibit homebuilding activity or the construction of utility facilities within the District.
 Many of the federal, state, and local actions and policies under the aforementioned disaster declarations are focused on limiting instances where the public can congregate or interact with each other, which affect economic growth within Texas.

 Since the disaster declarations were made, the Pandemic has negatively affected travel, commerce, and financial markets globally, and is widely expected to continue negatively affecting economic growth and financial markets worldwide and within Texas.
 These negative impacts may reduce or negatively affect property values or homebuilding activity within the District.
-See "INVESTMENT CONSIDERATIONS - Factors Affecting Taxable Values and Tax Payments - Dependence Upon the Developer, Lot Owners and Homebuilders."
+See "INVESTMENT CONSIDERATIONS - Factors Affecting Taxable Values and Tax Payments - Dependence Upon the Developers, Lot Owners and Homebuilders."
 The Bonds are secured by an unlimited ad valorem tax, and a reduction in property values may require an increase in the ad valorem tax rate required to pay the Bonds as well as the District's share of operations and maintenance expenses payable from ad valorem taxes.